Geology

 Z OffsetDoubleAdded to the Z coordinate to raise or lower the labels in the Z direction.

-Label SubsettingChoice: None, Blank Labels, Boring Min/MaxRestricts the number of labels by using label blanking or by boring analytical value.
+Label SubsettingChoice: None, Blank Labels, Boring Min/MaxRestricts the number of labels in a rectangular region by using label blanking, or restricts the number along a boring based on analytical value.

-X BlankDoubleCreates a 3D box that will allow only the label at the highest or lowest value to be displayed inside (X dimension).
+X BlankDoubleHelps create a 3D box that allows only the label at the highest or lowest value to be displayed inside (X dimension).

-Y BlankDoubleCreates a 3D box that will allow only the label at the highest or lowest value to be displayed inside (Y dimension).
+Y BlankDoubleHelps create a 3D box that allows only the label at the highest or lowest value to be displayed inside (Y dimension).

-Z BlankDoubleCreates a 3D box that will allow only the label at the highest or lowest value to be displayed inside (Z dimension).
+Z BlankDoubleHelps create a 3D box that allows only the label at the highest or lowest value to be displayed inside (Z dimension).

 horizons to 3d